 Monschau — Eifel National Park

-One of the many things Germany is famous for are the amazing hiking trails.
+One of the many things Germany is famous for is the amazing hiking trails.
 On the internet, you will find a lot of lists that include the top hiking trails in the country but for some reason, the name Eifelsteig won’t pop up in most of them.
 Another name that will pop up even less is Monschau- a stunning small town 17 km away from the Belgium border.
 Monschau charmed me as soon as I started walking its cobbled streets filled with colorful timber houses and it quickly became one of my favorite small towns in Europe.
 The surrounding nature and the fact that it’s so near to the hiking trails and the Eifel National Park will give you even more reasons to visit Monschau.

 Another very interesting fact about this town is that its appearance barely changed in the last 300 years.
 The charming cobblestone streets and the timbered buildings are (almost) an exact replica of the 19th century and visiting will allow you (among) other things, to go back in time and see a more traditional German way of life.